Faculty & Staff

 B.S.
 Elementary Education, Indiana/Purdue University of Ft.
 Wayne

 Korben was born and raised in a small rural community in Indiana.
 He joined the Marine Corps Reserves right out of high school and received his B.S. in Elementary Education in 2004.
 He taught briefly in Indiana, but decided to shift careers shortly after.
-In 2010 his wife and he decided to move out to Denver so that he could learn how to build and repair guitars at Red Rocks Community College.
-He repaired and built guitars professionally for 9 years before deciding to change to a more Technology focused career.
+In 2010 his wife and he decided to move to Denver so he could learn how to build and repair guitars at Red Rocks Community College.
+He repaired and built guitars professionally for nine years before deciding to change to a more technology focused career.
 Korben loves to play guitar, hike, golf, and entertain their dog, Birdie the Border Collie in his free time!

 Maggie Wright, Extended Day Coordinator and Summer Learning Director

 B.A in special education, University of Northern Colorado